-There are other ways to get a good rate, in addition to agreeing to a shorter rate lock period.
-The bigger down payment you can pay, the smaller the rate will be, since you will have more equity from the beginning.
-You might opt to pay points to reduce your interest rate for the term of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to improve the rate over the life of the loan.
-You'll pay more initially, but you will come out ahead in the end.
+In addition to going with a shorter lock period, there are more ways you can get the best rate.
+A bigger down payment will get you a better interest rate, because you'll have more equity at the start.
+You may opt to pay points to lower your interest rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
+You will pay more initially, but you will save money in the long run.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.